13 Ripoffs at the Dollar Store You Need to Avoid

 Those packages of painkillers may seem like a good deal, but when it comes to your health, stick to name brands for medicine and vitamins from stores you know.
 Those sold at dollar stores may be counterfeit or expired.
 On the flip side, here are some things you should always pick up at the dollar store.

-When it comes to buying kitchen knives, it’s best to choose quality over price.
+When it comes to buying kitchen knives, it's best to choose quality over price.
 Many dollar store knives are cheaply made and dull, which may lead to cut fingers and hands.
 Stick to well-known brands from a reputable retailer.
 Here are some things dollar store employees won't tell you.

 Toys sold at the dollar store often break easily and may contain hazardous materials.
 Plus, the flimsy design may mean broken pieces which could easily be swallowed.
 Don't take the chance.
 Don't fall for these sneaky ways stores trick you into spending more.

 If you're buying batteries in bulk, you won't get the best deal if you buy them from the dollar store.
 Instead, you can find better deals on large quantities of name-brand batteries at larger retailers.
 Here's more on why you shouldn't buy batteries from the dollar store.

 Pet food sold at the dollar store may seem like a bargain, but it may lack the nutritional value found in popular name brands, or it may even contain harmful ingredients.
 Pet toys at discount chains may also be made from inferior materials and contain chemicals that could be hazardous to your pet.
 Here's how many products actually sell for a dollar at dollar stores.

 Don't let the candy aisle distract you.
 If you're looking for larger quantities of candy, you'll likely get a better deal at a larger retailer.
 Plus, double check the expiration date as food sold at dollar stores may be expired.
 Check out these things you should never buy at a drugstore.

 Disposable plates, napkins, and cups